-Deaf Initiatives, a 501(c)(3) non-profit organization created in 1998, through its mission-driven social purpose businesses, Keepsake Theme Quilts, Express T-Shirt Quilts and T-shirt Project, creates employment opportunities for Deaf individuals as a path to personal success, financial independence and self-fulfilled lives.
+Deaf Initiatives, a 501(c)(3) non-profit organization created in 1998, through its mission-driven social purpose businesses, Keepsake Theme Quilts, Express T-Shirt Quilts, T-shirt Project, Build-A-Baby and Mini Memories, creates employment opportunities for Deaf individuals as a path to personal success, financial independence and self-fulfilled lives.

 The idea for the social purpose business evolved from the desire to develop a product to support Deaf Initiatives as well as to create a work experience model for young adults who are Deaf or hard of hearing.
 The goal was to identify something hands-on, visual and lending itself to a beginning-to-end process.
 Making and selling t-shirt theme quilts met these criteria.
 Both the product and processes seemed to be a match for producing income and developing a Deaf friendly work environment.